-As a child, I always thought how unfortunate it was that Mary and Joseph had to resort to giving birth to the Messiah in a lowly stable.
+As a child, I always thought that it was so unfortunate that Mary and Joseph had to resort to giving birth to the Messiah in a lowly stable.
 Wasn’t God a better planner than that?
 Why would He put Mary and Joseph in such a perilous, desperate situation?
-Why did Mary have to make the arduous three day journey south from Nazareth to tiny, insignificant Bethlehem while she was nine months pregnant?
+Why did Mary have to make the arduous 3-day journey south from Nazareth to tiny, insignificant Bethlehem while she was nine months pregnant anyway?
 Poor Mary!
-That could not have been comfortable!

-If the pen had been in my hand, I would have written this story into a cushier environment.
+If the pen had been in my hand, I would have written this story much differently.
 The innkeeper, understanding the magnitude of Who was about to be born, would have rolled out the red carpet for the weary travelers.
 The best room in the inn would have been prepared.
 Plates of cheeses and grapes would have been served.
-Mary, while being fanned by servants, would have lounged comfortably on pillows as her contractions increased.
-The baby would have been swaddled in a blanket instead of strips of linen and He would have been laid in a bed…a real bed.
+Mary would have lounged comfortably on pillows as her contractions increased.
+The baby would have been swaddled in a blanket instead of strips of linen and He would have been laid in a bed…not a trough.